Kuatsu/react-native-reshared/docs/docs/api/enums/SharedContentType.md

 }
 ```

-When using pure JavaScript, simply use the appropriate values instead.
+When using pure JavaScript, simply use the corresponding string values instead.